yuweisong-uab/Inspector_protocol/README.md

-# **Protocol: a detailed guide to assess genome assembly based on long-read sequencing data**
+# **A detailed guide to assessing genome assembly based on long-read sequencing data using Inspector**

 ---